sharathr25/javascript/cheatsheet.md

 array.every((e, i, a) => e > 0);
 ```

-## every - to check any element satisfies our condition
+## some - to check any element satisfies our condition

 ex: [1,2,3] -> true - when any one is true